mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster_outage_simulation.html.markdown

 * `id` - The Terraform's unique identifier used internally for state management.
 * `simulation_id` - Unique 24-hexadecimal character string that identifies the outage simulation.
 * `start_request_date` - Date and time when MongoDB Cloud started the regional outage simulation.
+* `outage_filters` - List of settings that specify the type of cluster outage simulation.
+  * `type` - The type of cluster outage simulation.
+Following values are supported:
+    * `REGION` - Simulates a cluster outage for a region
 * `state` - Current phase of the outage simulation:
   * `START_REQUESTED` - User has requested cluster outage simulation.
   * `STARTING` - MongoDB Cloud is starting cluster outage simulation.